 If you’re not inspired by the idea of saving for retirement, try thinking of it this way: You're planning for financial success.
 So how do you get going?
 Start with these three key steps.

 - Dump the debt/get the 401(k) employer-match.
-If you have high interest debt, such as money owed on credit cards, pay it off.
+If you have high interest debt, such as money owed on credit cards, you should consider paying it off.
 Very few investments, if any, will give you returns that can offset the interest rates you pay on credit card balances or other types of high interest debt.
-So, first things first: Stop paying that interest.
+So, first things first: Consider paying off such debt, so you can stop paying that interest.
 Furthermore, if you have a 401(k) at work and your employer matches your contributions up to a certain amount, be sure to take full advantage of it.
-Contribute at least enough to get the maximum employer match—it's like free money.
+You should generally contribute at least enough to get the maximum employer match—it's like free money.

 - Consider an IRA.
 If you don't have a 401(k) at work, or you've contributed at least enough to get the maximum employer match, consider opening an Individual Retirement Account (IRA) to save more.
 Both 401(k)s and IRAs have tax benefits, but IRAs are established and maintained by you, whereas 401(k)s are sponsored by your employer.

 - With an IRA, you typically get a broad choice of investments, sometimes even more than in a 401(k).
 However, an IRA might not offer the same share classes or fee structures as a 401(k), so you should compare.